SeanMcP/react-and-accessibility/outline.md

   ### Closing remarks
   - Review learning objectives
-  - Tweetworthy: You don't have to be an expert to create accessible applications; you just need to care about every user.
+  - Tweetworthy: You don't have to be an expert to create accessible applications; you just need to care about the user.
   - Resources